sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-1-setup/cp-starter-ibpm-employeeonboarding-1-setup.md

 ### You will learn
   - How to enable and configure workflow, business rules and process visibility services

+Intelligent Business Process Management is a family of services to automate business processes, manage decision logic and gain end-to-end visibility in your processes.
+Users can now use SAP Cloud Platform Workflow, SAP Cloud Platform Business Rules and SAP Cloud Platform Process Visibility services together to create process extensions on top of any business application, orchestrate tasks or build process-centric differentiating applications.
+In this tutorial mission, setup and use these services to automate and achieve operational insights into employee onboarding process.
 ---

 [ACCORDION-BEGIN [Step 1: ](Check Entitlements)]